preservim/vim-textobj-quote/README.markdown

 than straight quotes, as in:

 ```
-Standing at 7′3″ (2.21 m), Hasheem Thabeet of the Oklahoma City Thunder is the tallest
+Standing at 7′3″ (2.21 m), Hasheem Thabeet of the Oklahoma City Thunder
-player in the NBA.
+is the tallest player in the NBA.
 ```

 ### Matchit support

-Matchit enables jumping to matching quotes.
+_matchit_ enables jumping to matching typographic quotes.

 * `%` - jump to the matching typographic (curly) quote character

-You can configure the _MatchIt_ feature in your `.vimrc`:
+You can configure this feature in your `.vimrc`:

 ```
 let g:textobj#quote#matchit = 1       " 0=disable, 1=enable (def)